How we use your information

 This privacy notice was drafted with brevity and clarity in mind.
 It does not provide exhaustive detail of all aspects of our collection and use of personal information.
 However, we are happy to provide any additional information or explanation needed.
 Any requests for this should be sent to the address below.

-To make a request to the YC Hertfordshire for any personal information we may hold you need to put the request in writing to the address provided below.
+To make a request to Services for Young People for any personal information we may hold, you need to put the request in writing to the address provided below.

 If you agree, we will try to deal with your request informally, for example by providing you with the specific information you need over the telephone.